aonsager/aonsager.github.io/_drafts/bike-rides-wandering-mind.md

 Riding a bicycle is one of the few physical activities that give me joy to perform.
 I feel extremely comfortable on a bike, and I've come to appreciate that more and more.

-*I shift my hips and counter-steer to ease into the turns.*
+*I shift my hips and counter-steer to ease into the turn.*

 It doesn't really feel like I'm *turning*, in the strictest sense of the word.
 I *push* down and lead the bike through careful twists while I stay centered on top.
 Gently weaving back and forth between the manholes is a game I play while looking for the smoothest path.